oraichain/oraichain-static-files/mainnet-static-files/Trusted_validator.md

 ### 1. Start the trusted node

+If you do not specify the flags, you must add at least a persistent peer connection in the **.oraid/config/config.toml** file before running the below command

 ```bash
 docker-compose restart orai && docker-compose exec -d orai bash -c 'oraivisor start'
 ```